vietai/dab/README.md

 ## How to contribute? :thinking:

 :seedling: More and/or better translation models.
-Checkout [Appendix A](https://github.com/vietai/back_translate#appendix-a-training-translation-models-with-tensor2tensor) for Colab Notebook tutorials on how to train translation models with `tensor2tensor`.
+Check out [Appendix A](https://github.com/vietai/back_translate#appendix-a-training-translation-models-with-tensor2tensor) for Colab Notebook tutorials on how to train translation models with `tensor2tensor`.

 :seedling: More and/or better translation data or monolingual data.